EleCannonic/Algorithm/Principal_Components_Analysis/PCA_Description.md

    -0.6329   -0.7742
    -0.7742    0.6329
 ```
-$\Sigma$ has 2 eigenvalues, meaning that there are 2 principal components.
+$\Sigma$ has 2 singular values, meaning that there are 2 principal components.
 It's not difficult to discover that we should choose $V$.